98% Of Our Grad Are Employed Within 1 Year

 Reputationally, online learning has been growing for some time now.
 However, since many universities were forced to, or advised to close, online learning has been recognised even more.
 While many course providers opted to go directly for video conferencing as their delivery method, it is important for anyone who is contemplating learning something new for a career change, that they opt for a tried, tested and trusted learning management system (LMS).

 Code Institute’s LMS has been tried and tested.
 It is built on Harvard and MIT’s Edx platform and time and money has been invested in it to ensure that it can effectively provide for our students.
-Our programme brings complete beginners to world-class software developers, with a range of amazing supports like Student Care, 24/5 plus weekend tutor support, community support and personalised mentoring.
+Our programme brings complete beginners to world-class software developers, with a range of amazing supports like Student Care, 7 days a week tutor support, community support and personalised mentoring.
 Our career support will also help you to find your new career in software development.
 This is why our students have chosen us for their career change.

 What Skills Should I Learn?